 3. Home Security Features

 Upgrading your home security system can give you peace of mind in more ways than one.
-Not only does it safeguard your home and property against intrusion and theft, it can also lower your premiums.
+Not only does it safeguard your home and property against intrusion and theft, but it can also lower your premiums.
 Replacing old locks and installing a monitored security system will incur additional up-front costs, but can save you money on premiums in the long-run.

 4. Potential Safety Hazards

 If the family dog happens to come from a breed that’s considered aggressive, you may see that reflected in your premiums.
 That’s because the majority of dog bites occur on the homeowner’s property, and account for one-third of liability claims.
-Additionally, pools and trampolines (sometimes referred to as attractive nuisances), can also impact insurance rates.
+Additionally, pools and trampolines (sometimes referred to as attractive nuisances), can also impact insurance premiums.
 While they’re a source of family fun, they’re also associated with increased liability.

 5. Your Claim History

 If you’ve ever been in an accident or have otherwise sustained damage to your vehicle that led you to file a claim, you probably saw your auto insurance premiums go up.
-Homeowners policies work in much the same way.
+Homeowner’s policies work in much the same way.
 Prior claims can cause you to be seen as a risk to your insurer, who may raise your rates, drop you altogether, or refuse to renew your policy.